 From hating your wrinkles to mulling over your regrets, it’s all too easy to slip into negative patterns.
 When really, what you should be focussing on is loving yourself more.
 Ultimately, this is the secret to living a happier, more fulfilling life.
-So, what does self-love look like?
+So, what does self-care look like?
 The first step is recognising any negative “stories” that you believe about yourself.
 For example, you’re not good enough or you look too old for your age.
 Or that your relationships are destined to fail, or that you will never achieve your goals.
 No matter how big or small, these negative “stories” act as self-fulfilling prophesies that set you up for failure.
-Self-love helps to reverse these patterns and replace negativity with a resplendent glow.
+Self-care helps to reverse these patterns and replace negativity with a resplendent glow.
 Need some inspiration?
 We love these tips from the self-love gurus at Tiny Buddha.

 Minimise your waste

 Did you know that every year hundreds of thousands of tonnes of food is sent to landfill by New Zealand households?
 And even though we have banned the plastic bag, hundreds of thousands of soft plastic bags are still used for food packaging every year.
 While With a statistics like this, making an effort to minimise your waste in 2022 is a resolution worth keeping.
 Even the smallest changes can make a big difference so don’t adopt an “I can’t make a difference” attitude.
 So when the New Year arrives try to remember your reusable bags, use reusable bags for your vegetables at the supermarket or green grocer, recycle your soft plastic bags (learn more about this at your local supermarket – pop in and ask them if they provide soft plastic recycling services), learn to love leftovers, relentlessly recycle, start a compost bin and grow your own vegetables.
 There are so many easy ways to minimise your environmental footprint so get creative and become an advocate.